 2. Make sure you have ample time to study and prepare.

-One of the reasons people fail the exam is simply because they’re simply not prepared.
+One of the reasons people fail the exam is simply because they’re not prepared.
 A big reason for this is that people have been out of school for so long and they forget how to adhere to proper study habits.
-As we’re in the business of standardized tests, we have published a comprehensive article that will help get you methodically prepare for the exam.
+As we’re in the business of standardized tests, we have published a comprehensive article that will help you methodically prepare for the exam.